sajjadGG/book-python/advanced/funcprog/scope.rst

 Shadowing
 ---------
-* Shadowing is when you define variable or identifier with name identical to the one from outer scope
+* When variable in function has the same name as in outer scope
 * Shadowing in a function is valid only in a function
+* Shadowed variable will be deleted upon function return
 * After function return, the original value of a shadowed variable is restored